-The rate was highest in the age group <2 years with an incidence rate of about 800-900 per 1,000 children as compared to roughly 600 and 300 per 1,000 children for the age groups from 2-4 and 5-11 years, respectively.
-This is in accordance with other, albeit incomplete, Danish data from 1999 and 2006 (11,21).
-The prescribing rate is comparable to recent population based German and Norwegian data (22,23), and somewhat lower than previous data from Sweden (24).
-However, a recent study from the Netherlands found markedly lower prescribing rates of about 250/1,000 in children below the age of 5 (25).
-In France, a reduction of about 50% in the absolute number of prescriptions of antibiotics to children between 2000 and 2010 were recently reported (26).
-Our data are also rather close to U.K. data from 2007 where prescribing rates were about 750, 900 and 450 per 1,000 children in at ages <2, 2-4 and 5-9 years, respectively.
-In the U.K., the overall prescribing rate has increased substantially by 41% from 2000 to 2007 (27).
-In the US, one year prevalence rates of antibiotic use around 23-28% in persons below the age of 19 have been reported in some settings (28,29) and rates in the late 1990's were reported at about 900 per 1,000 children (30); but this data are not directly comparable due to the substantial differences in health care organization between the US and Denmark.
+The rate was highest in the age group <2 with an incidence rate of about 800-900 per 1000 children as compared with roughly 600 and 300 per 1000 children for the age groups from 2-4 and 5-11 years, respectively.
+This is in accordance with other, albeit incomplete, Danish data from 1999 to 2006.11,21 The prescribing rate is comparable to recent population-based German and Norwegian data,^{22,23} and somewhat lower than previous data from Sweden.24 However, a recent study from the Netherlands found markedly lower prescribing rates of about 250/1000 in children younger than 5.25 In France, a reduction of about 50% in the absolute number of prescriptions of antibiotics to children between 2000 and 2010 were recently reported.26 Our data are also rather close to United Kingdom data from 2007 where prescribing rates were about 750, 900 and 450 per 1000 children in at ages <2, 2-4 and 5-9, respectively.
+In the United Kingdom, the overall prescribing rate has increased substantially by 41% from 2000 to 2007.27 In the United States, 1-year prevalence rates of antibiotic use around 23-28% in persons younger than 19 have been reported in some settings^{28,29} and rates in the late 1990s were reported at about 900 per 1000 children30; but this data are not directly comparable due to the substantial differences in healthcare organization between the United States and Denmark.

-Gender pattern was in accordance with similar data from Sweden, Norway, The Netherlands, U.K. and Germany (22-25,27).
-A slightly higher use in young boys may to some extent reflect that acute otitis media is more frequent among boys in this age group (31).
-About 50% of children below the age of 2 years received at least one prescription in 2012, comparable to recent German data (22).
-Regional differences were minor, except for a strikingly higher use in the Capital (Copenhagen) Region.
-However the Danish regional differences are considerably less marked than in for example Italy (32), likely reflecting the relative uniformity of the Danish healthcare system.
+Gender pattern was in accordance with similar data from Sweden, Norway, The Netherlands, United Kingdom and Germany.^{22-25,27} A slightly higher use in young boys may to some extent reflect that acute otitis media is more frequent among boys in this age group.31 About 50% of children younger than 2 received at least 1 prescription in 2012, comparable with recent German data.22 Regional differences were minor, except for a strikingly higher use in the Capital (Copenhagen) region.
+However, the Danish regional differences are considerably less marked than in, for example, Italy,32 likely reflecting the relative uniformity of the Danish healthcare system.
 We did not find evidence suggesting a substantial proportion of skewed use.

-The use of beta lactam antibiotics dominates the prescribing pattern throughout the period accounting for about 88% of all prescriptions.
-However a gradual shift from narrow-spectrum penicillin V to a broader spectrum amoxicillin is apparent in children below the age of 5 years.
-In 2000, the incidence rates for amoxicillin in the three age groups were about 400, 200 and 40 per 1,000 children per year, while in 2012 the numbers were 450, 225 and 40 per 1,000, respectively.
-Coincidentally, the rate for penicillin V changed from 375, 300 and 200 in 2000 to 300, 225 and 150 per 1,000 children.
-This is despite the fact that recommendations generally remained unchanged and explicitly discouraged the use of broad-spectrum antibiotics as first line treatment (33).
-A vaccine against pneumococci was introduced in the Danish Children Vaccine Programme in 2007 (34).
-This vaccine programme has coverage rate of 80-90% of all Danish children from 2007-2012 (35).
-The introduction of this vaccine is not obvious in the prescribing pattern of antibiotics.
+The use of beta-lactam antibiotics dominates the prescribing pattern throughout the period accounting for about 88% of all prescriptions.
+However, a gradual shift from narrow-spectrum penicillin V to a broader-spectrum amoxicillin is apparent in children younger than 5.
+In 2000, the incidence rates for amoxicillin in the 3 age groups were about 400, 200 and 40 per 1000 children per year, whereas in 2012 the numbers were 450, 225 and 40 per 1000, respectively.
+Coincidentally, the rate for penicillin V changed from 375, 300 and 200 in 2000 to 300, 225 and 150 per 1000 children.
+This is despite the fact that recommendations generally remained unchanged and explicitly discouraged the use of broad-spectrum antibiotics as first line treatment.33 A vaccine against pneumococci was introduced in the Danish Children Vaccine Program in 2007.34 This vaccine program has coverage rate of 80-90% of all Danish children from 2007 to 2012.35 The introduction of this vaccine is not obvious in the prescribing pattern of antibiotics.